The Hidden Framework Most Founders Miss When Choosing a Cofounder Coach

 Choose formal assessment if:

-You find value in structured frameworks
+You find value in structured frameworks and clear metrics

 Choose informal assessment if:

-Final Thoughts: Fit Matters More Than Flash
+Fit Matters More Than Credentials